All news

 The terrace, as a parking area, can be either a shared space, in which case its ownership will also be shared, or it can be used by the owners of a single apartment.

-"However, in any case where the terrace is used by only one owner of an apartment and the Real Estate Register data on the apartment owned by that owner indicates that it is an apartment with a terrace, the roof structure on which the terrace is located and the other external structures of the terrace remain the common property of all the owners of all the apartments or other premises," points out Baigys.
+"However, in any case where the terrace is used only by the owner of one apartment, and the Real Estate Register data on the apartment owned by him indicates that it is an apartment with a terrace, the roof structure on which the terrace is installed and other external terrace structures remain the common partial property of all apartment or other premises owners," notes M. Baigys.

 Does this mean that all owners of a block of flats have to contribute to the repair costs?

-"Not by itself - it depends on the actual situation in the apartment block.
-All the owners of the building will have to pay for the repair of the terrace if the flat roof structure of the apartment building and the terrace structures installed on the flat roof, which according to the design of the building are part of the flat roof structure that protects the interior of the building from the effects of the weather, are the common property of all the owners of all the flats or other premises, and in the case where only the owners of some of the flats or other premises are entitled to use the terraces," notes the lawyer.
+"Not necessarily – it depends on the actual situation in the apartment building.
+All owners of the building will have to pay for the repair of the terrace if the flat roof structure of the apartment building and the terrace structure installed on such a roof, which according to the building design is a flat roof, protecting the interior of the building from atmospheric influences, are the common partial property of all apartment or other premises owners, and in cases where only some apartment or other premises owners have the right to use the terraces," notes the lawyer.

 Only the users of the terrace will have to pay for repairs to the terrace, if the terrace structures installed on the flat roof of the apartment building are not part of the flat roof structures designed by the building to protect the interior of the building from the weather and the terrace is not a common use.

-All in all, to find out whether you will have to pay for repairs to your terrace, you need to look at the design documentation of the house - whether the terrace is designed as part of the roof structure.
+To sum up, in order to determine whether you will have to pay for terrace repairs, you need to look at the house's design documentation to see whether the terrace was designed as part of the roof structure.

 When building new apartment blocks, developers should also take note of the latest case law on whether the terrace is designed as part of the roof of the block of flats.
 Otherwise, this may reduce the sale value of the home due to potentially high repair costs that would be borne solely by the user of the terrace.